Point and Shoot or Interchangeable Lens?

-The SH100 with its jumbo 14.2 megapixel sensor is Wi-Fi capability, allowing you to email and post pictures directly from Wi-Fi hotspots.
-Upload directly onto Facebook, Picasa or YouTube at the touch of a button and share your moments with friends and family almost instantly.
-Have easy access to your smartphone too using the SH100’s Remote Viewfinder functionality, enabling remote previews and control of zoom, flash, resolution and more.
+The SH100 with its jumbo 14.2 megapixel sensor is Wi-Fi capability, allowing you to email and post pics directly from Wi-Fi hotspots.
+Upload directly onto Facebook, Picasa, YouTube or Samsung.com at the touch of a button and share your moments with friends and family almost instantly.
+Have easy access to your smartphone too using the SH100’s Remote Viewfinder functionality, enabling remote previes and control of zoom, flash, resolution and more.

 Point and Shoot: Long Zoom